Eastern great egret: Status

 The subspecies is protected in Australia under the National Parks and Wildlife Act 1974.
-In New Zealand the white heron is highly endangered, with only one breeding site at Ōkārito Lagoon.
-It shares this site with the kōtuku ngutupapa, or Royal spoonbill.
-When Queen Elizabeth II visited New Zealand in 1953-54, she was compared to the kōtuku —a compliment to rare, distinguished visitors.
+In New Zealand the white heron is highly endangered, with only one breeding site at Waitangiroto Nature Reserve in Whataroa.
+In 2023, there were 56 pairs of kōtuku nesting in the reserve, an increase compared with recent years.
+The increase was attributed mainly to the effects of predator control around the reserve.
+The kōtuku shares this site with the kōtuku ngutupapa, or Royal spoonbill.
+When Queen Elizabeth II visited New Zealand in 1953 to 1954, she was compared to the kōtuku—a compliment to rare, distinguished visitors.
 The egret is featured on the reverse side of a New Zealand $2 coin.